 dotPeek is a free .NET decompiler and assembly browser.
 The main idea behind dotPeek is to make high-quality decompiling available to everyone in the .NET community, free of charge.

-dotPeek decompiles any .NET assemblies and presents them as C# code.
+dotPeek decompiles any .NET assemblies and presents them as C# or IL code.
 Supported file types include:

 - Libraries (.dll)